flotte-sh/.github/profile/README.md

 ### Say hi 👋

-Drop a note in Issues or Discussions or just email us at `hello@flotte.sh`. thanks for passing by — and welcome aboard the flotte 🛶
+Drop a note in Issues or Discussions or just email us at `hello@flotte.sh`. \
+Thanks for passing by — and welcome aboard the flotte 🛶